-2. Loki (Thor, Thor: The Dark World, Thor: Ragnarok, Avengers, Avengers: Infinity War)
+2. Loki (Thor, Thor: The Dark World, Thor: Ragnarok, Avengers, Avengers: Infinity War, Avengers: Endgame)

-People might not love the Thor movies, but there is just no question that they gave us one of the very best villains in not only the Marvel Cinematic Universe, but just one of the best villains in movie history.
+People might not love all the Thor movies, but there is just no question that they gave us one of the very best villains in not only the Marvel Cinematic Universe, but just one of the best villains in movie history.
 Tom Hiddleston brings a metric ton of Shakespearean level weight to the role of the adopted son of the King of Asgard, and yet manages to make him endearingly witty as well.
-As I’ve said for many of the previous entries on this list, the key to a great villain is that you kind of have to like like them on some level and root for them, and Loki is the epitome of that notion.
+As I’ve said for many of the previous entries on this list, the key to a great villain is that you kind of have to like them on some level and root for them, and Loki is the epitome of that notion.
 Whether he’s destroying New York or brooding in a jail cell, we all can’t help but love the god of mischief.
 We’re so glad he’s finally earned his own spotlight.

-1. Thanos (Avengers, Guardians of the Galaxy, Avengers: Age of Ultron, Avengers: Infinity War)
+1. Thanos (Avengers, Guardians of the Galaxy, Avengers: Age of Ultron, Avengers: Infinity War, Avengers: Endgame)

-For over six years, ever since the post-credits tag at the end of Avengers, Marvel has been teasing the imminent arrival of the character who was supposed to be their biggest bad, the “Mad Titan” known as Thanos.
+Ever since the post-credits tag at the end of Avengers, Marvel has been teasing the imminent arrival of the character who was supposed to be their biggest bad, the “Mad Titan” known as Thanos.
 Almost since the beginning, Kevin Feige and the folks at Marvel have been saying that Thanos would be the Marvel Universe’s Darth Vader (no pressure or anything).
-After all that build up, he had to be great.
+After all that build-up, he had to be great.
 But fans were rightfully worried.
 Just look at the bottom half of this here list to see why.

 Well, turns out, they didn’t need to worry at all.
-After all these years, Thanos, as played by Josh Brolin, who has been playing him in cameo form since Guardians of the Galaxy, finally made his real presence known in Avengers: Infinity War, and he did not disappoint.
+After all these years, Thanos, as played by Josh Brolin, who has been playing him in cameo form since Guardians of the Galaxy, finally made his real presence known in Avengers: Infinity War.
+And he did not disappoint.
 He was instantly one of Marvel’s most complex and nuanced villains, whose motivations kind of/sort of made sense, despite still being a genocidal madman.
-Before the credits even roll, he mops the floor with the Hulk, and kills Loki, almost as if to say “you know that guy who was Marvel’s best baddie?
+Before the credits even roll, he mops the floor with the Hulk.
+Then he kills Loki, almost as if to say “you know that guy who was Marvel’s best baddie?
 Yeah, I just killed him.
 Who’s the best villain now?”

-Usually the villains who are the most dangerous are the ones who think they’re the hero, something Thanos absolutely does.
-And unlike all the other villains on this list, Thanos isn’t all talk -- because he actually wins at the end.
+Usually, the villains who are the most dangerous are the ones who think they’re the hero, something Thanos absolutely does.
+And unlike all the other villains on this list, Thanos isn’t all talk — because he actually wins at the end.
 Most CGI villains are forgettable, but Brolin’s acting and personality always came through the purple pixels, truly making the Mad Titan one of the great movie villains, and on easily the Marvel Cinematic Universe’s best villain yet.
 He was completely OK with dying once he completed his life’s work in Endgame.
 He didn’t care if he died in the process.
 Just as long as the “work was done.”